amirouche/arew-scheme/manual/code/README.md

-Search has been an essential part of knowledge acquisition from the dawn of time, whether it is antique lexicographically ordered filing cabinets or nowadays computer-based wonders such as Google or Bing.
+Search has been an essential part of knowledge acquisition from the dawn of time, whether it is antique lexicographically ordered filing cabinets or nowadays computer-based wonders such as Google, Bing or Baidu.
 From casual search to help achieve common tasks such as cooking, keeping up with the news, a regular dose of cat memes or professional search such as science research.
 Search is, and will remain, an essential daily-use tool, that stires human progress forward.

 Babelia aims to replace the use of privateer search engines with a search engine that is open, hence under the control of the commons.